-Timeframe: Seasonally
+Priority Level: Medium Timeframe: Seasonally

-Applicable Governmental Unit(s)/Responsible Person(s): MCEM; Local units of government.
+MCEM; Local units of government.

-Potential Technical/Financial Assistance Sources: MSP-EMHSD; FEMA.
+MSP-EMHSD; FEMA.

 Mitigation and disaster recovery information may be distributed via social media, public meetings, newsletters, etc. MCEM will consider distributing such information in the days and weeks ahead of a given season; e.g., the dissemination of fire safety information in the early spring.